 - Injury to one or both testicles

 - Acute illness or prolonged fever

 - Exposure of the testicles to excessive heat

 - Klinefelter syndrome

-Infertility testing can be complex, expensive, and time-consuming, and often both partners are required to undergo extensive physical examinations, blood tests, evaluation of lifestyles, couples therapy, and/or ultrasound testing to determine the cause.
-Learn more about testing on the next pages of this article.
+Infertility testing can be complex, expensive, and time-consuming, and often both partners may be required to undergo extensive physical examinations, blood tests, lifestyle evaluations, and/or imaging procedures (for example, ultrasound) to determine the cause.